DanielMazurkiewicz/universal_8bit_bus/README.md

 Command with according data placed in FIFO memory will be executed upon request signaled from system with EXE pin.
 End of execution of command or any other event can be signaled by expansion card to system with IRQ line.

+# Logical structure
+Expansion cards are devices that can implement variety of functions that may even be completly unrelated, for example card can support video out and mouse.

 # Bus at host system
 Every card slot should be mapped to system memory and represented as separate two bytes address.
 Addresses with offset +0 are reserved to invoke command execution on card (EXE pin for is set to LOW while card enabled), where as addresses with offset +1 are meant for reading/writing cards FIFO.